mcmuralishclint/Scholarship-data-scraping/README.md

 The whole project was divided into 7 parts.

 - PART 1-Convert start date to two columns (Month, Year)
-- PART 2-Convert the contents of the field Tuition Covered
+- PART 2-Convert the contents of the field Tuition Covered (Data in the Tuition field are stored in different formats.
+Some of them are integers and most of them have commas, words, '-''s etc)
-- PART 3-Convert the contents of the field Accomodation Covered
+- PART 3-Convert the contents of the field Accomodation Covered (Data in the Accomodation field are stored in different formats.
+Some of them are integers and most of them have commas, words, '-''s etc)
-- PART 4-Convert the contents of the field Living expense Covered
+- PART 4-Convert the contents of the field Living expense Covered (Data in the Living expense field are stored in different formats.
+Some of them are integers and most of them have commas, words, '-''s etc)
 - PART 5-Convert tuition fees, original tuition fees to pay to currency (RMB)
 - PART 6-Convert Accomodation to pay to two fields (Accomodation price, Accomodation duration)
 - PART 7-Convert Living expense to pay to two fields (living expense , living duration)